sydspost/Garmin-Connect-Workout-and-Schedule-creator/README.md

 # Garmin-Connect-Workout-and-Schedule-creator
 Create Garmin Connect workouts with a "turbo language" and schedule them.

+**Multiple sports**

+The Workout and Schedule creator is tested with the following sports:

+- strength training
+- cardio training
+- yoga
+- pilates
+- hiit
+- swimming
+- running
+- cycling

 **Language**

 The Workouts creator uses the following "language" to define a workout: